Royal-Linux/go-tools/README.md

-# hornero
+# Go Tools

-System installer for Arch Linux based distros
+This is a set of tools for the Royal Linux installer